prettydiff/simple/readme.md

 ### Type errors
 * Reassign a value to a referrence of a different data type
 * Access a property of a referrence with a null value
+* Access a reference or property that doesn't exist
 * Perform arithmetic on non-number data types
 * Attempt to execute any data type as a function/block if they are not functions or blocks.
 * Pass a standard type name into the second argument on the *Store["modifyType"]* method.